Orsan1070/cladogrammaker/readme.txt

 CLADOGRAM MAKER
 --------------------------------------
 Generates a cladogram image at output.png based on the data provided in input.py.
+To use, simply define the tree you want to generate in input.py as 'tree' and 'additionals', add the images you want, then run cladogram.py.

 PREREQUISITES
 --------------------------------------